Originally published on AWOL/Junkee.

 We continued scavenging for flights online.
 Some miraculously popped up, we’d book, airlines would cancel the next day.

 As we looked for new accommodation in Coron – which would close all hotels over the next week – my partner dropped his phone on the street.
 A lady picked it up.
 “Do you have flights?” she asked.

 “No, we don’t.”

-Her name was Bammie and she was either an angel or about to scam us.
+Her name was Bammie and she was either an angel or we were about to walk into a scam.
 She sat us down at the back of her mother’s pharmacy to help us find flights.
-“There are 6 seats left on a charter flight to Cebu,” she said while on the phone to her friend and sales manager at Philippine Airlines.
+“There are six seats left on a charter flight to Cebu,” she said while on the phone to her friend and sales manager at Philippine Airlines.

 “We’ll take two,” I said instinctively.
 I’m not an instinctive person.
 After handing AUD$1000 over, was this going to be the golden ticket?

 The next day at the airport, the questionable document allowed us through airport security.
 We passed hordes of desperate tourists trying to book flights and leave.
 I glanced out the airport window onto the tarmac – lo and behold, the mystery plane was real.